Finding the right travel insurance has never been an easy process.

 Scenario A: You or a Travel Companion Contract Covid-19 And Have to Cancel Your Trip

-This is the one quarantine situation that some insurers, such as World Nomads, have said they will cover.
+This is the one quarantine situation that some insurers have said they will cover.
 Be sure to check your particular policy, though.

 Scenario B: Your Home Country Or Your Destination Imposes Shelter in Place